WINCHESTER

 Dr. Isaac Galland.

-It’s also likely that the name
+It’s likely that the name

 “Zarahemla”